-To change the function of this gesture on a precision touchpad, select Start, select Settings, select Devices, and then select touchpad.
+To change the function of this gesture on a precision touchpad, select Start, select Settings, select Bluetooth & devices, and then select Touchpad.
 Under Four-finger gestures, in the Taps box, select a gesture setting.

 Three-finger swipe (touchpad and precision touchpad)